Ready to say goodbye to debt for good? Learn More

 Note to reader: These reviews and complaints highlight relevant issues but may not represent all consumers’ experiences.

-The FDCPA is a federal law that protects you from harassment and unlawful behavior from third-party debt collectors and collection agencies.
-If you believe a debt collector has committed a violation, you can report them to the CFPB and even sue for monetary compensation.
+🛡️ The FDCPA is a federal law that protects people from unfair or abusive debt collection practices.
+If you think a debt collector has crossed the line, you can report them to the CFPB and may even be able to sue for monetary compensation.

 How Do I Know if I’m Being Scammed?